As a journalist Ernest Hemingway was trained to cut to the story's essentials,

 accordion structure designed so that each story is presented individually.

 Orders may be placed by telephone, email or letter.
-Please include $15. for shipping and appropriate
+Please include $35 for

 Book dealer, institutional and Standing Order discounts are applied.